mmmangooo/Milestone-Project2/TESTING.md

 5. As a user, I want to be able to contact the website administrator to alert them if something on the site is not working, or to suggest another starting point to be added to the site

+     * The user finds a contact button above the footer on all pages except from landing page.
-     * All pages except for the landing page contains a contact button above the footer.
-By clicking the contact button the user gets access to a contact form which sends emails directly to the site administrator
+     * When the user clicks the contact button, a modal appears that contains a contact form which the user can fill out to send an email directly to the site administrator
 ![Image of contact-button](./assets/images/contact-btn.png)
 ![Image of contact-form](./assets/images/contact-form.png)